AriaSalvatrice/AriaModules/doc/design.md

 Jacks are spaced by at least 8mm.
 10mm for a small logical separation.
 They are preferably aligned to integer values.
 Inputs have a yellow rim, outputs a pink one.
 Outputs are framed in a dark roundrect iff it improves readability (3mm rounding radius).

-## Hand painting
+## Illustrations

-Labels are never hand painted.
-Arrows showing the signal path are hand painted.
-Illustrations should be simple line art or silhouettes.
+Vector illustrations should be simple cartoonesque line art or silhouettes, otherwise they break.
+Bitmaps might be an option for more complex illustrations.
 The background patterns should be subtle and not look too busy when zoomed out.

+## Strokes

+0.3mm and 0.5mm are frequently used.

 ## Bitmap tracing

-Auto-tracing paths in inkscape with default settings on "Trace Bitmap" never looks right in NanoVG - lots of broken shapes.
+Auto-tracing paths in inkscape with default settings on "Trace Bitmap" never looks right in VCV - lots of broken shapes.

 For the tarot cards, I set the settings as follows, and barely edited them at all: